 Most traditional approaches to results measurement, however, neglect the wider changes in the market - even though this is often where the most impressive impacts and scale are to be found.
 The DCED Standard consequently calls on programmes to make efforts to capture these wider changes so that they do not under-report their achievements.
 Measuring systemic change is one of the most challenging aspects of implementing the Standard.
 There are several factors that make it challenging.
 For instance, there is no accepted definition of systemic change that easily enables funders and implementers to distinguish between what is systemic change and what is, for example, natural business growth.
 Often programmes aspiring to promote systemic change have not established their own definition or defined their approach to measuring systemic change.
-Systemic change and it is difficult to predict how these actors may change and what the impact may be on beneficiaries.
+Systemic change concerns other actors in the market, and who the programme is not working with directly, changing and it is difficult to predict how these actors may change and what the impact may be on beneficiaries.
 Lastly, systemic change is often thought to occur beyond the usual three and five-year programme implementation periods, yet very few monitoring and evaluation activities are planned beyond this.